NateShoffner/eck-diag-splitter/README.md

 # Disclaimer

 This tool is provided as-is without any warranties.
 Use at your own risk.
-Always review the output files before sharing or using them for analysis.

 ## Known Issues

 - Nodes within the analysis tool may not populate accordingly due to missing or altered metadata in the split files.
+- Some JSON files may still cause analysis failures if they are too large, even after minification.